awsdocs/aws-cloud-map-developer-guide/doc_source/logging-using-cloudtrail.md

 ## Viewing AWS Cloud Map Events in Event History<a name="cloud-map-events-in-cloudtrail-event-history"></a>

-CloudTrail lets you view recent events in **Event history**\.
-To view events for AWS Cloud Map API requests, you must choose the AWS Region where you created your namespaces in the Region selector at the top of the console\.
+With CloudTrail, you can view recent events in **Event history**\.
+To view events for AWS Cloud Map API requests, you need to choose the AWS Region where you created your namespaces in the Region selector at the top of the console\.
 If you created namespaces in multiple AWS Regions, you must view the events for each Region separately\.
 For more information, see [Viewing Events with CloudTrail Event History](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html) in the *AWS CloudTrail User Guide*\.

 ## Understanding AWS Cloud Map Log File Entries<a name="understanding-cloud-map-entries-in-cloudtrail"></a>

 A trail is a configuration that enables delivery of events as log files to an Amazon S3 bucket that you specify\.
 CloudTrail log files contain one or more log entries\.
-An event represents a single request from any source and includes information about the requested action, the date and time of the action, request parameters, and so on\.
-CloudTrail log files are not an ordered stack trace of the public API calls, so they do not appear in any specific order\.
+An event represents a single request from any source and includes information about the requested action, the date and time of the action, request parameters\.
+CloudTrail log files aren't an ordered stack trace of the public API calls, so they don't appear in any specific order\.

 The `eventName` element identifies the action that occurred\.
 CloudTrail supports all AWS Cloud Map API actions\.
 The following example shows a CloudTrail log entry for [CreatePublicDnsNamespace](https://docs.aws.amazon.com/cloud-map/latest/api/API_CreatePublicDnsNamespace.html)\.